ARogala/rogala-designs/src/techblog/JavaScript/first-class-functions.md

 ## Store a function in a data structure
 Here I store the function in a variable and then store that variable in an array.
 This is basically just number one.
-However, I documented this because I find this interesting and have actually never thought about doing this before.
 ```js{numberLines: true}

 storeInArray = function() {